Contextual MetaML: Syntax and Full Abstraction: Introduction

 For example, consider a simplified trace

 Each action represents either a call or a return.
 Actions performed by the program are overlined, while those without an overline correspond to the context.
 The program and the context alternate in taking actions as if it were a dialogue.
-Fresh names such as $f_1, f_2$ do not correspond to variable, function, or reference names in the source program, but rather serve as abstract representations of function values.
+The symbols $f_1$ and $f_2$ are used in the dialogue between the Player and the Opponent and are intended as abstract representations of function values, in this case functions that are passed to the Opponent by the Player.
+Since these are merely names, the Opponent gains no knowledge of the underlying function beyond its type.
+In contrast, the Player will maintain a record mapping these names to the corresponding function values.

 The trace above can be generated by the \ocaml{power_staged} program we mentioned earlier.
 In this trace, the program first announces itself as a function represented by the name $f_1$ (return).
 Then the context asks for the result of applying the function $f_1$ to $n=3$ (call), and the program responds with another function name $f_2$ (return).
 The name $f_2$ denotes the result of computing \ocaml{power_staged 3}, which is essentially the function \ocaml{fun x -> 1 * x * x * x}, but this underlying value is hidden from the context.
-The context further supplies the argument $x=2$ to $f_2$ (call), and the program responds that the result of the computation is $8$ in $\ell_1$.
+The context further supplies the argument $x=2$ to $f_2$ (call), and the program responds that the result of the computation is $8$.
 On the one hand, the trace can be generated from \ocaml{power_staged} alone according to our transition rules.
-On the other hand, it also corresponds to the evaluation context $K=\bullet\ 3\ 2$ and heap and substitutions.
-This correspondence between traces and contexts is key to our full abstraction result, and will be made precise in Theorem~\ref{thm:correctness} (Correctness) and Corollary \ref{cor:definability} (Definability).
+On the other hand, it also corresponds to the evaluation context $K=\bullet\ 3\ 2$.
+This correspondence between traces and contexts is key to our full abstraction result, and will be made precise in \Cref{thm:correctness} (Correctness) and \Cref{lem: definability} (Definability).

 The trace above can also be generated by \ocaml{power}.
 For \ocaml{power}, the underlying value of $f_2$ is \begin{Ocaml} fun x -> let y = ref 1 in for i = 1 to 3 do y := !y * x done; !y;; \end{Ocaml} Again, this underlying value is not reflected in the action, so the difference from \ocaml{power_staged} is not observable to the context.